 Ready to dig in and take your recruitment process to the next level?
 Keep reading for more information on how to accomplish these steps.

 1. speed up your hiring process

 General clerks keep businesses running.
 They do all the tasks that aren't technically assigned to anyone else — so when the role goes vacant for too long, critical tasks can fall through the cracks.

 But while you don't want to make a hasty hire, you do want to ensure your hiring timeline is efficient.
 Check out this diagram to identify ways you can streamline your recruitment process.

 2. develop a competitive compensation package

 The large number of open general clerk positions means that it's more important than ever for employers to know what makes for a competitive compensation package.
-If it's been a while since you've taken a lay of the land, check out Randstad's 2019 Salary Guide to see what a competitive range is for this role.
+If it's been a while since you've taken a lay of the land, check out Randstad's salary guide to see what a competitive range is for this role.